 For my mother, alone with three children, it was a very hard journey.
 When we got to The Netherlands, we were reunited with my grandparents.
 My grandparents left a few years before we did and later we were also reunited with my father who joined us in The Netherlands.

 We didn’t know a lot of people so my parents decided to sign us up for gymnastic classes.
 That way we could socially develop and learn what self-discipline meant.
-For our parents it was important that their children be strong and firm in life.
-Gymnastics is a sport for individuals, not a team sport, you have to work hard and your results are your own responsibility.
-It is you that has to work hard; there are no team players behind which you can hide when you’re having an off-day.
+For our parents it was important that their children are strong and firm in life.
+Gymnastics is a sport for individuals, not a team sport.
+You have to work hard and your results are your own responsibility.
+It is you that has to work hard and there are no team players so you can not hide, when you’re having an off-day.

-I was good in what I did, participated in a lot for competitions and won a lot of trophies.
-Winning all the time was getting boring, I needed a new challenge so I decided to start to play football.
-Pretty soon I found out that I really liked this game and when I had to choose between gymnastics and football, I chose football, even though a lot of people consider this being a sports for boys.
+I was good at what I did.
+I participated in a lot competitions and won a lot of trophies.
+Winning all the time was getting boring and I needed a new challenge so I decided to start playing football.
+Pretty soon I found out that I really liked this game.
+When I had to choose between gymnastics and football, I chose football.
+Even though a lot of people consider this, a sports for boys.

 Bahara and I were looking for players using social media so we could participate at the tournament in Amsterdam.
 This way we started to get to know other Afghan girls and their love for football.
 In 2014 we were invited to participate in the SAFF in Pakistan.
 Because the planned training camp before SAFF was canceled, we (Wida, Sahar and I) decided to meet up in Dubai and get to know each other.
 We played football at the beach and developed an understanding of trust amongst us.
 During the SAFF, we stayed for 12 days at a luxury sports facility.
 All participating teams were staying there and that made it difficult to get enough field time for training.

 After SAFF, there were some negative comments about some of the pictures taken during the tournament.
-We were playing in shorts pants and short sleeves, a lot of Afghan people still have a problem that girls do this.
-I’m so thankful that my family is so supportive in what I do, in me playing football.
+We were playing in shorts pants and short sleeves, a lot of Afghan people still have a problem with girls doing this.
+I’m so thankful that my family is so supportive in what I do.
 They are so proud I made it to the selection of the Afghan Women’s National Team.

 I’m very motivated and think it’s wonderful that our national team is getting a new chance.
 With a new staff and new professional trainers on board, I feel we can get far.
 I feel we could make it to the next SAFF finals.

 Unfortunately, I won’t be able to play in California.
-I’m still recovering from surgery on my anterior cruciate ligament (ACL) but already working hard to get back on that field.
+I’m still recovering from surgery on my anterior cruciate ligament (ACL) but I am already working hard on getting back on that field.